 A newly established electronic music project ‘Antidote’ has kicked-off with DJ performances from iconic locations of Vilnius city, Lithuania.
-The last episode was captured in Vilnius locomotive repair depot alongside politically charged, handpicked musical selection of local young talent Deividas Jaroška.
+The last episode was captured at the Vilnius Airport, VIP terminal where ‘Gardens of God’ delivered an amazing DJ set.
+The episode before was captured in Vilnius locomotive repair depot alongside politically charged, handpicked musical selection of local young talent Deividas Jaroška.

 The project seeks to gather various DJs to perform one hour set in uncommon locations that would reflect diverse cultures.
 Through video material, it is aimed to provide deep senses of understanding of surrounding environment exclusivity, true beauty, and synergy with the artist selected music.
 The goal of the project is to reveal impressive locations of Lithuania and promote the electronic music scene.

 The antidote was born during the lockdown when project initiator and producer Edmundas Pučkorius has realized that his roof had become a positive escape from everyday routine.
 Lately obtaining recognition allows accelerating the project even further: